npapp-dev/bpmn-angular-integration-examples/README.md

       }
     })
 ```
-Both model and properties has to be attached.
+Both model and properties has to be attached after content initialization.

 ```typescript
     // attach BpmnJS instance to DOM element